 As would be expected, some the best horses in racing history have made their mark at the Breeders’ Cup, while others have come out of nowhere to run the race of their lives and score historic upsets.
 The Irish-bred filly Goldikova leads all horses in wins, having won the Mile (racing against males) three times, in 2008, 2009 and 2010.
 Of the 14 horses that have won two Breeders’ Cup races, Tiznow is the only one to capture the Classic twice, wining in 2000 and 2001.
 Another female, Zenyatta won the Distaff in 2008 and then came back the next year to beat the boys and win the Classic.
 In 1993, the French-bred Arcangues scored the biggest upset in Breeders’ Cup history, when he won the Classic at odds of 133-1, paying $269.20 for a $2 win ticket.

-The 2015 Breeders’ Cup World Championships are in the books, and forever will be remembered for the historic Classic victory by American Pharoah, as he became the first Triple Crown champion to also claim the Classic.
-Keeneland Race Track did a fantastic job of hosting the event for the first time on a fair track that offered something for everyone's handicapping strategy, with front-runners, closers and a few long shots all taking wins. .
-In 2016 the Breeders' Cup will return to be run under the sunny California skies at Santa Anita.
+The 2022 Breeders’ Cup World Championships are in the books.
+They forever will be remembered for the historic Classic victory by American Pharoah, as he became the first Triple Crown champion to also claim the Classic.
+Keeneland Race Track did a fantastic job of hosting the event for the first time on a fair track that offered something for everyone's handicapping strategy, with front-runners and closers.
+A few long shots are all taking wins.
+In 2022, the Breeders' Cup will be run at the Keeneland Race Track.

 You can track every type of race for the 2022 Breeders Cup below.
 We have listed all the latest race types.